 Uname is a command-line utility that prints system information.
 You can use the command with -i option to produce the required information:

-If the aforementioned command produces i686 in output, then your OS is 32-bit, but if the output is x86_64, then the OS is 64-bit.
-For example, my system is 32-bit:
+If the aforementioned command produces i686 in output, then your OS is 32-bit.
+If the output is x86_64, then the OS is 64-bit.
+For example, my system is 64-bit:

 2. Using the getconf command

 The getconf command is basically used to query system configuration variables.
 To check whether your OS is 32-bit or 64-bit, run getconf in the following way:

 If the output is 32, then your OS is 32-bit, and if the output is 64, then the OS is 64-bit.

 3. Using the file command

 The file command is usually used to determine the file type.
 However, you can also use this tool to determine whether the OS is 32-bit or 64-bit.
 Here's how it's done:

 For systems using init, run the following command: